Welcome to today's edition of the Rush 24-7 podcast.

 That's where all the UFOs and the aliens that we have captured are being hidden, and we are being lied to about the fact that they're there.

-They are there, but the government won't admit Area 51, everybody knows this.
+They are there, but the government won't admit.

-And Carville serpenthead looks like he was born on a UFO.
+And Carville Serpent Head looks like he was born on a UFO.

-So that's I guess good comedy isn't funny when you have to explain it.
+So that's, I guess, good comedy isn't funny when you have to explain it.

-NBC particularly running around defending itself as best it can.
+And this has spawned last night and today, NBC particularly running around defending itself as best it can.

 He asked the media, don't take this as criticism.

-But it also is a realistic assessment of the enemy's capability to affect the debate.
+Please don't take that as criticism, but it also is a realistic assessment of the enemy's capability to affect the debate.

 And they know that.

-You know what I can't believe about this.
+I can't believe about this.

-I and I I it's it's hard for me to believe that this is the first time they have become aware of this.
+It's hard for me to believe that this is the first time they have become aware of this.

 That on a daily basis, they are not cognizant of the fact that this is what people think of.

-I I've I've often said that they have no clue how they appear, how they look, how they sound.
+I've often said that they have no clue how they appear, how they look, how they sound.

 But I thought at least at some point, they've got to be able to figure out that their coverage is in fact usable as propaganda.